Quasilimiting behavior for one-dimensional diffusions with killing

-Further we set $\varphi_k(x) = \varphi(\frac{x}{k})$ ($k \in \mathbb{N}$).
-This gives, for $f \in \mathcal{D}(T_{D})$ and $k \in \mathbb{N}$
+Further we set $\varphi_k(x) = \varphi(\frac{x}{k})$ ($k \in\mathbb {N}$).
+This gives, for $f \in\mathcal{D}(T_{D})$ and $k \in\mathbb{N}$

-Observe that in the third line the boundary term $\varphi_k^{2}\bar{f}\rrho f'\mid_0^{\infty}$ coming from the integration by parts vanishes, since $\rrho f$ is continuous up to $0$ (since it satisfies an ODE), $f(0)=0$ and $\varphi_k(x)$ is identically zero for $x$ large enough.
+Observe that in the third line the boundary term $\varphi_k^{2}\bar {f}\rrho f'|_0^{\infty}$ coming from the integration by parts vanishes, since $\rrho f$ is continuous up to $0$ (since it satisfies an ODE), $f(0)=0$ and $\varphi_k(x)$ is identically zero for $x$ large enough.

-The first term on the right-hand side is real and we have to prove that the second term converges to $0$ as $k \rightarrow \infty$.
-We have, by the Cauchy-Schwarz inequality and the properties of the cut-off sequence $(\varphi_k)$
+The first term on the right-hand side is real, and we have to prove that the second term converges to $0$ as $k \rightarrow\infty$.
+We have, by the Cauchy--Schwarz inequality and the properties of the cut-off sequence $(\varphi_k)$,

 For the first integral on the right-hand side we integrate by parts in a similar vein to \eqref{intparts1}.
 The assumptions on $\kappa$ as well as the elementary inequality $|ab| \leq a^{2}/4 + b^2$ imply